-Site Layout: Two storey building associated with recruitment and outdoor activities.
+Site Layout: Detached two storey building.

-Mains Cold Water Services (MCWS): Mains water supplies all cold outlets and also provides the make-up for Cal 1.
+Mains Cold Water Services (MCWS): Mains water supplies all cold outlets and also provides the make-up for Tank 1.

-Cold Water Storage Tank(s) (CWST) and Cold-Water Down Services (CWDS): None on site.
+Cold Water Storage Tank(s) (CWST) and Cold-Water Down Services (CWDS): There is one CWST (tank 1) located above the male ablutions.
+This supplies Cal 1 and is also believed to supply the cold make-up to the shower mixers.

-Hot Water Storage Vessel(s) and Hot Water Systems (HWS): There is one hot water storage vessel (Cal 1) which supplies hot water to the male ablutions via a flow only system.
+Hot Water Storage Vessel(s) and Hot Water Systems (HWS): There is one hot water storage vessel (Cal 1) located in the clothing store.
+It was not possible to access the calorifier during the survey.

-Thermostatic Mixer Valves (TMV) and Thermostatic Mixer Taps (TMT): None on site.
+Thermostatic Mixer Valves (TMV) and Thermostatic Mixer Taps (TMT): There are TMVs associated with the showers only.

-Showers and Spray Outlets: There are three showers with the male ablutions block.
+Showers and Spray Outlets: There are numerous showers located in the male and female ablutions.